 Generating impact from research is highly context dependent, takes time, involves serendipity, and, often, comprises a series of small incremental changes carried out collaboratively.

 However, ‘impact’ is the term for the outcome not the process itself.
 This is better described as knowledge mobilisation.
-Knowledge mobilisation is made up of processes and activities like engagement, dissemination, co-design and commercialisation.
+Knowledge mobilisation is about sharing knowledge between different communities to catalyse change.
+It is made up of processes and activities like engagement, dissemination, co-design and commercialisation.

 Engaging with research users